The Outback Road Trip of a Lifetime

-Taking this “Great Inland Way” is really a highway like no other.
-It is one of the Australians most famous highway tourist road route that travels inland from Sydney, New South Wales to Cairns and Cooktown in Queensland.
+Taking the back road trip from Cairns to Newcastle along this “Great Inland Way” was really a highway like no other.
+This route is one of the Australians most famous highway tourist road journey that travels inland from Sydney, New South Wales to Cairns and Cooktown in Queensland.
 It has been designated by the Queensland Government as a State Strategic Touring Route.
 It is almost 3000 kilometre journey along fully sealed roads.
 From Sydney, it takes in much of central New South Wales before reaching the Queensland border at Hebel.
 The Queensland part of the Great Inland Way road trip extends to almost 2000 kilometres from Outback Queensland to Coral Sea.
 Some of the highlights include: Sydney, Bathurst, Orange, Dubbo, Gilgandra, Coonamble, Walgett and Lightning Ridge in New South Wales and Hebel, Dirranbandi, St George, Surat, Roma, Injune, Emerald, Charters Tower, Atherton, Cairns and Cooktown in Queensland.
 It is an open highway and to appreciate and enjoy some of the most beautiful and pristine gorges and national parks, one must detour from the main highway.
 It is truly a gem waiting for happy road travellers to adventure into.

 The Great Inland Way route has been on my pending list for quite sometime.
 Taking on this dream destination drive was to experience and explore some of the Australian traditional cities and towns from pristine coastlines to arid outback country lifestyles.
 Living in Australia, a country that I call home is undoubtedly, one of the best country to explore and I wanted to do it.
 With over 15,000 Australian towns and cities, it have so many great destinations for holidays.
 It is a must for me to explore places all over the country from beautiful coastlines to arid inlands and from lush tropical paradise to dessert outbacks.
 With such diversity, it has something for everyone to enjoy.
 Australia is such a big country and is the world largest island and sixth largest nation.
 Many international visitors underestimate how big Australia is and how far it is between our major cities.
 From every towns and cities, the climate changes from wet tropics to the arid outback.
 Australia is a country famous for its landscapes of pristine beaches, tropical islands and the rugged outback.
 With such diversity, I wanted to explore more of the outback and that is just one small part of it.